Windows 11 File History Not Working? All You Need to Know

 For users who are used to backing up selected folders with File History, the changes in Windows 11 may be frustrating.
 Therefore I’d like to provide an alternative solution with greater flexibility and simpler operation.

-AOMEI Backupper Standard is a free backup software that works with all PCs running Windows 11, 10, 8, 7, etc, allowing you to add files, folders, partitions, operating system or even entire disk for backup.
-It also supports schedule automatic backup on basis of daily, weekly, and monthly.
+AOMEI Backupper Standard is a free tool compatible with Windows 11, 10, 8, 7, and others.
+It allows you to back up individual files, folders, entire partitions, operating systems, or even whole disks.
+You can also set up scheduled automatic backup on a daily, weekly, or monthly basis for convenience.

 You can even set up automatic backup cleanup, or filter out unwanted file types in the source directory if you upgrade to Professional edition.